AndresRCA/Flask-Pizzeria/README.md

 >>> from models import initDB
 >>> initDB()
 ```
-4. After exiting the python interpreter, run the `flask run` command, if `ENV_MODE == 'DEV'` in the .env file, dummy data will be created in the database (not yet implemented).
+5. After exiting the python interpreter, run the `flask run` command, if `ENV_MODE == 'DEV'` in the .env file, dummy data will be created in the database (not yet implemented).

+## Development notes

+The files needed for the front-end of this proyect are transpiled using Webpack with babel presets to work with React, you can find the details of the entry and output inside the webpack.config.js file.

+To transpile these files in a readable format (that is, development mode), run the `npm run start` script.